Newcomer FAQ

 • Practicing new, healthy behaviors

-• Reading COSA or other recovery literature
+• Reading COSA recovery literature

 • Sharing feelings